sandeeptasahoo/C-Programing-/Basics_Of_Cpp.md

 if reference is assigned to some value, referent also changed reference is just a different name of referent

+## function pointers
+function can be passed to another function as function pointers
+eg: void print(int count,char c)

+creating a function pointer
+void(*pfn) (int,char) = print

+calling the function using function pointer
+(*pfn) (8,'a')
+pfn(5,'b')

+## Memory Management
+3 types of memory areas are taken from process address space
+1. stack : allocated to local variable
+2. data section : allocated to global and static
+3. heap : allocated at runtime

+following function used to manage memory in c and cpp header name <stdlib.h>
+1. malloc : allocate raw memory on the heap
+2. calloc : allocates memory on the heap and initialized it to zero
+3. realloc : allocates larger chunk of memory allocated through the above function
+4. free : deallocates/released the memory

+* when malloc and calloc fails to allocate memory return a null pointer

+for cpp
+use new operator
+eg:
+int *p = new int(5);
+*p = 6;
+delete p;
+eg: int *p = new int [5];
+delete []p;

+* when new fails to allocate memory throws exception

 ## Useful tips
 1. in cpp header file : limits.h all integeral limits (macros) are mentioned
 2. in header file : cfloat.h all float limits (macros) are mentioned